The Mysteries of Sun, Part Sun, Shade

 - Sun = six or more hours of direct sun (some sun plants actually appreciate afternoon shade)

-- Light shade = two to three hours midday protected from direct sun
+- Light shade = direct sun all day except two to three hours at midday

 - Open or high shade = lots of filtered light reaches the plant through tall trees